What’s your favorite lens, and why?

 The 35L gives a nice sense of depth to this image.
 It is easy for the viewer to separate the far background where the large oak tree is, the middle focal plane where my subjects are and where the large tree is they are under.
 The foreground also gives additional space to the image and a sense that the viewer is observing, not necessarily in the subjects space.
 The grass has plenty of details, as does the trunk of the tree.

-Congratulations to the following 10 commenters!
-I’ll email you shortly on how to obtain your prize.
+Congratulations to the following 10 commenters for winning a lens case form Adorama!
+I’ll email you on how to obtain your prize.

 - Linda who said, “My very favorite lens is my Nikon 50mm f/1.4!
 Perfect for low-light conditions.”